Deniable Encryption in a Quantum World: Introduction

 \subsection{Acknowledgements}

 This work was carried out while A.C. was a Quantum Postdoctoral Fellow at the Simons Institute for the Theory of Computing supported by NSF QLCI Grant No. 2016245.
 S.G. is supported by DARPA under agreement No. HR00112020023.
 U.V is supported by Vannevar Bush faculty fellowship N00014-17-1-3025, MURI Grant FA9550-18-1-0161, and NSF QLCI Grant No. 2016245.
+The authors thank Ashwin Nayak and Rahul Jain for pointing out a mistake in a previous version of the paper related to the alternative notion of ``$\ell$-deniability'' (distinct from the notion of unexplainability, which is the main notion that we propose and study in our paper).
+The mistake invalidates a construction of $1$-deniability presented in our earlier version.